kush96/firefly-kush/README.md

 # Build Docker Image
 docker build -t myapp .

-# Run Docker Container
+# Run Docker Container, with the number of URLs you want to process
-docker run -it myapp
+docker run -it myapp 100

+# At end of execution, a pretty json will be printed
+✨Magic ✨
 </pre>
-- ✨Magic ✨

 ### Tech